BradMcGonigle/bradmcgonigle-web/content/blog/react-nhl-logos/index.md

 The package includes the primary logos for all 31 NHL teams as well as the NHL shield logo in SVG format available as React components.
 A few years ago I watched [Why Inline SVG is Best SVG](https://www.youtube.com/watch?v=af4ZQJ14yu8) and it still remains a great explainer for why using inline svgs is better than using the various [methods of displaying SVGs](https://css-tricks.com/using-svg) on a webpage.
 [React NHL Logos](https://github.com/bradmcgonigle/react-nhl-logos) has a component for each team and NHL logo which outputs an inline SVG making it a breeze to manipulate, animate or alter directly.

-Below is the README for the package which details installation, usage and the available configuration options _(there is only one right now)_ but I have a few more ideas for things like alternate logos that I hope to include in a future release.
+Below is part of the [README](https://github.com/BradMcGonigle/react-nhl-logos/blob/master/README.md) for the package which details installation, usage and the available configuration options _(there is only one right now)_ but I have a few more ideas for things like alternate logos that I hope to include in a future release.

 ## Install